aditya-raju/website/README.md

 Homepage | [adityaraju.me](adityaraju.me)

-You will find all the information related to connecting or collaborating with me as well as all the details related to my work here
+You will find all the information relevant to:
+* connecting or collaborating with me
+* details of the work, past and present

 - - -